maxbot-ai/maxbot/website/docs/design-reference/stories.md

 You can use the stories mechanism to test the bot.
 This is a mechanism that verifies that the bot will react in the expected way to events known in advance from the user.
-Events are grouped into separate stories, which are all described together in one file as a list.
+Events are grouped into separate stories, which are all described together in file as a list.
+Multiple stories files can be grouped in a directory.

 ## `StorySchema`